psycho9773/LockoutsManyAltsHandleIT/README.md

 # LockoutsManyAltsHandleIT

+> ⚠️ This addon is currently in **BETA**.
+Features and data WILL change!
+      Not even a 1/3 of the way done.

 A World of Warcraft Retail addon to manage and view lockouts across multiple characters.

 ## 🔧 Features

-- Display all custom, raid, dungeon, quest, or rare lockouts across all of your alternate characters.
+- Display all custom, raid, dungeon, quest, or rare lockouts across all of your alternate character's.
-- 10 characters per page paging up to 100 characters (max is 64) currently
+- Paged display showing 10 characters at a time up to 100 character's (max is 64 currently)
-- Moveable, scrollable, zoomable with settings saved acrossed all characters
+- Moveable, zoomable, scrollable with settings saved across all character's
 - Simple, clean interface with no dependencies
 - Persistent saved variables for lockouts